Mark Zuckerberg Sells 44,750 Shares of Facebook, Inc. (NASDAQ:FB) Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 44,750 shares of Facebook stock in a transaction dated Monday, March 1st.
-The shares were sold at an average price of $261.76, for a total value of $11,713,760.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 44,750 shares of the business’s stock in a transaction that occurred on Friday, March 5th.
+The stock was sold at an average price of $260.26, for a total transaction of $11,646,635.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

 Mark Zuckerberg also recently made the following trade(s):

-Facebook (NASDAQ:FB) last released its quarterly earnings results on Wednesday, January 27th.
-The social networking company reported $3.88 EPS for the quarter, beating the consensus estimate of $3.24 by $0.64.
-The business had revenue of $28.10 million for the quarter, compared to analyst estimates of $26.43 billion.
+Facebook (NASDAQ:FB) last announced its quarterly earnings results on Wednesday, January 27th.
+The social networking company reported $3.88 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.24 by $0.64.
 Facebook had a net margin of 32.00% and a return on equity of 23.27%.
-The company’s quarterly revenue was up 33.2% on a year-over-year basis.
-During the same period in the prior year, the business earned $2.56 earnings per share.
-On average, research analysts predict that Facebook, Inc. will post 9.39 earnings per share for the current fiscal year.
+The firm had revenue of $28.10 million for the quarter, compared to the consensus estimate of $26.43 billion.
+During the same period in the prior year, the firm posted $2.56 earnings per share.
+The company’s revenue for the quarter was up 33.2% on a year-over-year basis.
+As a group, equities research analysts expect that Facebook, Inc. will post 9.39 EPS for the current year.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Rockbridge Investment Management LCC grew its position in shares of Facebook by 6.0% in the fourth quarter.
-Rockbridge Investment Management LCC now owns 2,433 shares of the social networking company’s stock valued at $665,000 after purchasing an additional 138 shares during the last quarter.
-Moody National Bank Trust Division grew its position in shares of Facebook by 0.4% in the fourth quarter.
-Moody National Bank Trust Division now owns 178,433 shares of the social networking company’s stock valued at $48,740,000 after purchasing an additional 709 shares during the last quarter.
-Navis Wealth Advisors LLC acquired a new stake in Facebook during the fourth quarter worth approximately $154,000.
-FCA Corp TX acquired a new stake in Facebook during the fourth quarter worth approximately $306,000.
-Finally, Geier Asset Management Inc. acquired a new stake in Facebook during the fourth quarter worth approximately $2,759,000.
-Institutional investors and hedge funds own 64.95% of the company’s stock.
+FB has been the subject of a number of recent research reports.
+Moffett Nathanson boosted their price target on shares of Facebook from $285.00 to $325.00 in a research note on Friday, January 15th.
+The Goldman Sachs Group restated a “buy” rating and set a $355.00 price target on shares of Facebook in a research note on Thursday, January 28th.
+Loop Capital boosted their price target on shares of Facebook from $330.00 to $370.00 and gave the company a “buy” rating in a research note on Tuesday, February 16th.
+Credit Suisse Group boosted their price target on shares of Facebook from $325.00 to $330.00 and gave the company an “outperform” rating in a research note on Thursday, January 28th.
+Finally, JPMorgan Chase & Co. boosted their price target on shares of Facebook from $330.00 to $360.00 and gave the company an “overweight” rating in a research note on Thursday, January 28th.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating, thirty-seven have issued a buy rating and two have assigned a strong buy rating to the stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $323.98.

-Several analysts have recently commented on the stock.
-Jefferies Financial Group reaffirmed a “buy” rating and set a $350.00 price target on shares of Facebook in a research report on Thursday, January 28th.
-Morgan Stanley lifted their price target on shares of Facebook from $340.00 to $345.00 and gave the company an “overweight” rating in a research report on Thursday, January 28th.
-Mizuho reaffirmed a “buy” rating and set a $350.00 price target on shares of Facebook in a research report on Thursday, January 28th.
-Bank of America reaffirmed a “buy” rating and set a $345.00 price target on shares of Facebook in a research report on Friday, January 15th.
-Finally, Cowen lifted their price target on shares of Facebook from $330.00 to $340.00 and gave the company an “outperform” rating in a research report on Tuesday, January 12th.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating, thirty-seven have assigned a buy rating and two have assigned a strong buy rating to the stock.
-Facebook has an average rating of “Buy” and a consensus price target of $323.98.
+Institutional investors have recently made changes to their positions in the company.
+BlackRock Inc. raised its stake in Facebook by 0.6% in the fourth quarter.
+BlackRock Inc. now owns 159,655,331 shares of the social networking company’s stock valued at $43,611,449,000 after purchasing an additional 910,971 shares in the last quarter.
+Price T Rowe Associates Inc. MD raised its stake in Facebook by 0.9% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 101,745,652 shares of the social networking company’s stock valued at $27,762,764,000 after purchasing an additional 919,615 shares in the last quarter.
+Morgan Stanley raised its stake in Facebook by 44.5% in the fourth quarter.
+Morgan Stanley now owns 30,382,192 shares of the social networking company’s stock valued at $8,299,199,000 after purchasing an additional 9,362,408 shares in the last quarter.
+Norges Bank purchased a new stake in Facebook in the fourth quarter valued at approximately $8,021,574,000.
+Finally, Alliancebernstein L.P. raised its stake in Facebook by 1.9% in the fourth quarter.
+Alliancebernstein L.P. now owns 19,999,781 shares of the social networking company’s stock valued at $5,463,140,000 after purchasing an additional 367,313 shares in the last quarter.
+64.95% of the stock is currently owned by hedge funds and other institutional investors.

 About Facebook